 - To finish the point at the center of the chevron’s “V” shape, use the left-hand string to tie a forward knot around the right-hand string.

 - Continue making more rows by repeating the process with the other strings.

 For a more detailed pattern, included more pictures and pattern chart, check out: How to Make a Chevron Friendship Bracelet

 For the diamond pattern friendship bracelet, you need to know how to tie all 4 basic knots.

 This bracelet starts out similar to the chevron friendship bracelet pattern.

-- The first two rows are the same as the chevron.
+- The first row and second row are the same as the chevron pattern.
 Each of the outer strings is tied in toward the center to make V shapes.

 - Then the pattern is flipped to make an upside-down chevron shape.
 This creates the X and diamond shapes.